Juniper/contrail-installer/README.md

 contrail-installer
 ==================

-Install scripts for OpenContrail
+contrail-installer is a set of scripts and utilities to quickly build, install, configure and deploy OpenContrail.

 # Versions

 The contrail-installer master branch generally points to trunk versions of OpenContrail components.
-For older, stable versions, use appropriate release name in the contrail-installer repo.
+For older, stable versions, use appropriate release name.
 For example, to use release 1.06:

     cd contrail-installer
     git checkout R1.06